covid19-us/covid19-us.github.io/index_template.md

 Infections are simulated using a poisson branching process, where the serial interval (time for one individual to infect another) is drawn from a Log-Normal distribution (mean: 4.7 days, std: 2.9 days).
 The onset-to-death interval for each individual is drawn from a Gamma distribution (mean: 15 days, std: 6.9 days).

-_Note, this model differs from Jombart et al. in two ways: (1) whereas Jombart et al. sample backwards from each death (using the onset-to-death distribution) to estimate the date on which an individual was infected, this model simulates forwards from a single infection on day 0.
-The specific date of each death is ignored, and instead each simulation is simply run until it reaches the total number of observed deaths (or discarded if it does not).
-(2) Unlike Jombart et al., we incorporate testing information by discarding simulations which do not reach the total number of *confirmed cases*.
+_Note, this model differs from Jombart et al. in two ways: (1) whereas Jombart et al. sample backwards from each death, using the onset-to-death distribution to estimate when an individual was infected, this model simulates forwards from a single infection.
+The specific date of each death is ***ignored***, and instead each simulation runs until it reaches the total number of observed deaths (or is discarded if it does not).
+(2) Unlike Jombart et al., this model incorporates testing information by discarding simulations which do not reach the total number of confirmed cases.
 This significantly increases the estimated prevalence in states with a large number of confirmed cases._

 Contact: _lbh (at) mit (dot) edu_